Nursing Documentation in the Digital Age: How Nurses Shape Smarter EHRs Through DARP, FOCUS, and Discrete Data

 • DARP/FOCUS answers “So what?
 Why does it matter?
 What happened next?”

-When you see them as partners rather than competitors, documentation starts to feel less like duplication and more like a layered, intentional way of representing your practice.
+When you see them as partners rather than competitors, documentation starts to feel less like duplication (less redundant) and more like a layered, intentional way of representing your practice, and opens up opportunities for collaboration with the patient.

 How DARP/FOCUS and discrete data work together in the EHR